grscheller/neovim-notes/notes/07-AdvTextEditing.md

 The first four commands come from the original vi.
 A subtle difference is that in vi these commands edited not the buffer, but the current edit of the buffer.
-This may explain the above idiosyncratic bahavior of multiple `<C-u>`.
+This may explain the above idiosyncratic behavior of multiple `<C-u>`.

 ---